phoneyourrep/pyr_ex/README.md

 docker-compose up
 ```

 You may not be able to perform all operations, such as creating database migration files, in the Docker container.
 Some things may require developing in your host environment, particularly when it comes to manipulating the file system.
 You may also prefer to work this way if configuration is not a problem in your environment.
-To do so just `cd src/` to enter the umbrella application directory, and work as normal:
+If you have Elixir installed and a PostGIS-enabled Postgres database then you may be good to go.
+To develop the application in your host environment just `cd src/` to enter the umbrella application directory, and work as normal:

 ```bash
 mix phx.server